-You will be charged for drive whilst suspended if you are caught driving a motor vehicle during the time in which you have been suspended by the RTA.
+You will be charged for drive whilst suspended if you are caught driving a motor vehicle during the time in which you have been suspended by the RMS.

-However, just because you drove whilst your licence was suspended by the RTA, this doesn’t mean that you are automatically guilty of the offence!
+However, just because you drove whilst your licence was suspended by the RMS, this doesn’t mean that you are automatically guilty of the offence!

-If you were not aware that you were suspended by the RTA, you may be NOT guilty of the offence.
+If you were not aware that you were suspended by the RMS, you may be NOT guilty of the offence.

 If it is the case that you were suspended because you did not pay your fines, the mandatory disqualification period is 3 months.
 If this is the case, the courts will quite often deal with you by way of a section 10.

 Generally, penalties that a court can impose for any criminal offence in NSW are: